Jupytor1/sudoku-solver/README.md

 # sudoku-solver

 Hello, I'm Jupytor.

-I'm an 18-year-old Japanese student.
+I'm Japanese so my sentences may have some mistakes.

-I love coding and solving sudoku (sudoku is a popular puzzle played in everywhere).
+I love coding and solving sudoku (sudoku is a popular puzzle played world wide).
 A few days ago, I came up with an idea to create a sudoku solver, and I made it.

 This program will solve any sudoku problem which has only one answer.